willowec/lightwand/docs/notebook.md

 # Notebook
+Author: Willow Cunningham.

 This document contains notes taken during the design of the software and circuitry of the Light Wand project.

+Please note that these notes have not been edited and more or less follow my actual development process - that is to say, there are a ton of novice mistakes (many involving the boost converter design).
+Please don't treat this document as a guide, it is just a log of my thought process.

 # 2024/02/17